Nikon Z7 Review

 A brand-new, very high-res sensor and EXPEED 6 processor

 Let's return to the image sensor, next of all.
-As we said at the outset, it's a full-frame (or in Nikon parlance, FX-format) CMOS chip with an effective resolution of 45.7 megapixels from a total count of 46.89 megapixels and it does not include an Optical Low Pass Filter.
+As we said at the outset, it's a full-frame (or in Nikon parlance, FX-format) backside-illuminated CMOS chip with an effective resolution of 45.7 megapixels from a total count of 46.89 megapixels and it does not include an optical low-pass filter.
 The chip has dimensions of 35.9 x 23.9mm, and maximum image dimensions are 8,256 x 5,504 pixels.
 If using an APS-C sensor crop for a DX-format lens, the maximum image dimensions fall to 5,408 x 3,600 pixels, for an effective resolution of 19.5 megapixels.

 As well as the ability to shoot a Dust Off reference photo to remove dust from your images using Nikon's Capture NX-D software, an image sensor cleaning function is included.
-(We don't currently have details on the specific system being used, however.)
+(We don't have details on the specific dust reduction system being used, however.)

 A sensitivity range that's unusually generous at the bottom end, too

 Together, the Nikon Z7's sensor and processor pairing allow a sensitivity range of ISO 64 to 25,600 equivalents, expandable to encompass everything from ISO 32 to 102,400 equivalents.
 That's a pretty broad range, and while we've certainly seen higher at the top end of the scale, it's at the bottom end where the Nikon Z7 really impresses.
-Not counting the D810 and D850, it's not often we see a camera which allows anything below ISO 100 by default!
+Not counting the D810 and D850, it's not often we see a camera which allows anything below ISO 100 by default.

-And the burst capture rate of nine frames per second with autofocus at full resolution is pretty swift, too, especially when you bear in mind the Z7's high resolution of 45.7 megapixels.
-Do note that it's set with exposure locked from the first frame, however.
-Also, enabling 14-bit raw capture will strip another frame off the maximum rate, dropping it to 8 fps max.
-If you enable exposure adjustments between frames, the maximum capture rate plunges to a more modest 5.5 frames per second at full resolution, or 5 fps with 14-bit raw capture.
+And the top burst capture rate of nine frames per second with continuous autofocus at full resolution is pretty swift, too, especially when you bear in mind the Z7's high resolution of 45.7 megapixels.
+Do note that's with exposure locked from the first frame, however.
+Also, enabling 14-bit raw capture will strip a frame off the maximum rate, dropping it to 8 fps max.
+If you want exposure adjustments between frames, the maximum capture rate plunges to a more modest 5.5 frames per second at full resolution, or 5 fps with 14-bit raw capture.
 And if you need a lower burst rate, options from 1 to 5 fps are also available.
 (Note that firmware v2.00 adds continuous AE support to the fastest burst mode.)

 A brand-new lens mount brings big opportunities